FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 42. Write a program to input a number and print its cube.

 ### 43. Write a program to check whether the number is armstrong or not.

+### 43. Write a program to print the square root of a number.